Olszi11/CMS-project-PHP/README.md

 # CMS-project-PHP

 You have to download this project and run it with a web server to see all of its functionalities.
+Also you have to import database (phpcms.sql) to your phpmyadmin.

 It is full responsive complete blog project: